- 06 Jan 2023

 - Sample/Unit Tests

 Sample Data is a set of configured data of one or many types that can be referenced by any Flow and used for mapping.
-Unit Tests are saved configurations comprised of test values that correspond with the Flow Input Data.
+Unit Tests are saved configurations comprised of test values corresponding to the Flow Input Data.

 - Global Debugger and Profiler

 The Global Debugger provides flexibility to troubleshoot Designer Elements.
-When turned on, it captures processes in real-time that are running in the platform, which assists in troubleshooting processes that can not be debugged efficiently in the Flow Debugger.
+When turned on, it captures real-time processes running in the platform, which assists in troubleshooting processes that can not be debugged efficiently in the Flow Debugger.
 The Profiler captures data on all step executions, the count of executions, and the time it took to complete the process.
 This is beneficial to evaluate how to optimize a process better.

 The contents of a Flow can be made available for an end-user to run.
 Each published Flow will have various elements that can activate it, including scheduled jobs, a Workflow catalog, actions on a Dashboard, and an external system via URL.